Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Introduction

-A few endeavors have been exerted to address this issue.
-One straightforward solution is to jointly learn restoring images degenerated through different settings of degradations.
-Unfortunately, such na\"{\i}ve approach mitigates the issue only to a certain extent, and may still fail if the degradations vary within a substantial range of difficulties, as demonstrated in previous literature~\cite{Gao2017, Zhang2018}.
-Deep networks are believed to learn much better if the training samples and loss weights corresponding to possible degradation levels are allocated in a more reasonable manner.
-Curriculum~\cite{Bengio2009} and self-paced learning~\cite{Jiang2014} approaches are hence proposed to control the sampling strategies and allocate more training samples to more challenging degradation levels with relatively lower PSNRs~\cite{Gao2017}.
-Multi-task learning can be incorporated to adjust loss weightings similarly~\cite{Kendall2018}.
-Though enlightening, such methods suffer from several drawbacks in practice.
-First, the ``level'' of degradations has to be appropriately discretized, but its guideline is unclear if their difficulties are inevident per se.
-Second, it is non-trivial to be generalized to CNNs whose objectives are comprised of perceptual~\cite{Johnson2016} and adversarial losses~\cite{Ledig2017}, since PSNR turns out not to be a reliable criteria for them~\cite{Johnson2016, Blau2018}.
-Third, an extra validation set is inevitably required \emph{in every training epoch} in~\cite{Gao2017}.
+A few endeavors have been made to address this problem.
+One straightforward solution is to jointly learn restoring images in various settings of degradations.
+Such a na\"{\i}ve method mitigates the problem only to a certain extent.
+It may still fail if the degradations vary within a substantial range of difficulties, as demonstrated in the literature~\cite{Gao2017, Zhang2018}.
+Learning to restore multiple levels of image degradations can be regarded as multiple-task, and thus multi-task learning methods can be exploited.
+Besides multi-task learning, curriculum learning~\cite{Bengio2009} and self-paced learning~\cite{Jiang2014} can also be adopted to mitigate the issue by controlling the sampling strategies~\cite{Gao2017}, since deep models are believed to learn much better if the training samples corresponding to tasks of different difficulties are allocated in a more reasonable way.

+In order to address the issue, there is also recent work that introduces customized CNN architectures~\cite{Zhang2018, Liu2018, nazeri2019edgeconnect}, with for example modified convolution operations~\cite{Liu2018} or extra generator for edge hallucination~\cite{nazeri2019edgeconnect} in order to obtain better image inpainting results.
+These architectures are specifically designed and probably limited to certain tasks.